What Is a Work Order? (And What to Include in One)

 • Identify a maintenance task: The first step is identifying what the task is — it could be anything from repairing a malfunctioning asset to performing routine maintenance on a piece of equipment.
 Regular inspections, staff reports or automated alerts may lead to the assignment of a task.

-• Review a work order request: Someone from the maintenance department reviews the work order request and verifies its details.
+• Review the request: Someone from the maintenance department reviews the request and verifies its details.
 Based on its urgency, they’ll prioritize the task accordingly and determine what resources in parts and labor are needed.
 They may ask the requestor for more information to make a decision.

 • Assign a work order: Once the work order is created, it is assigned to a qualified maintenance technician or team members based on factors such as the skills needed for the job, technician availability and task priority.

-• Complete and close out a work order: The technician will then complete the task as requested per the work order.
+• Complete and close out the task: The technician will then complete the task as requested.
 After it’s finished, they’ll update the document with details of what they’ve done, the parts they used and how long it took.
 The work order is reviewed to make sure that the task was completed satisfactorily.
 If it is, the work order is closed and filed for future reference.

 Work order template